xvalkyrie/cms/README.md

-CMS
+Description
 ===

-A new CMS with the intent to transform into a social CMS.
+An open source project.
+A CMS without a name (yet), with the intent to transform into a social CMS.

 Goals
 ===

-The goal of this project is to make a simple CMS that can be expanded into a fully featured Social CMS.
+The goal of this project is to make a simple open source CMS that can be expanded into a fully featured open source Social CMS.
+This project will either be expanded into a Social CMS over time or forked into a separate project and the original CMS left intact.

 Development Focus
 ===